marigold-dev/tuna/README.md

 You'll first need a Michelson contract so we can compile it to WebAssembly using tunac, you can use the one in [](./packages/tunac/tests/increment.tz) which is based on the increment example on [](https://ide.ligolang.com).

-Then we need an inital storage for the contract, which is this case is very being just an integer.
+Then we need an inital storage for the contract, which is this case is just an integer.
 The format is `tunac originate <contract file> <initial storage>`.

 Calling tunac with it's repespective parameters will give us the resulting payload for Deku.